Eddevinc/files2/wvd-in-a-day/10-Access-Applications.md

 In the following task we will be accessing microsoft office word and desktop application with help of remote desktop client using WVDUser-01.

-### **Subtask 1: Access the published applications using WVD Client**
+### **Subtask 1: Access the published 'Remote Applications' using WVD Client**

-In this task we will be accesing the remote app i.e. microsoft office word with help of WVD-client using WVDUser-02.
+In this task we will be accesing the remote application i.e. microsoft office word with help of WVD-client using WVDUser-02.

 1. Download the **WVD Client** on your local machine from the following [**Link**](https://docs.microsoft.com/en-us/azure/virtual-desktop/connect-windows-7-and-10) and install **Windows 64-bit** version by clicking on it.